peterjunpark/ROCm/docs/how-to/rocm-for-ai/inference/vllm-benchmark.rst

             ``container_ci-{{model.mad_tag}}``.
 The latency and throughput reports of the model are collected in the following path: ``~/MAD/reports_{{model.precision}}/``.

-            Although the following models are preconfigured to collect latency and throughput performance data, you can also change the benchmarking parameters.
+            Although the :ref:`available models <vllm-benchmark-available-models>` are preconfigured to collect latency and throughput performance data, you can also change the benchmarking parameters.

          .. tab-item:: Standalone benchmarking